 The base of the stems may be slightly swollen with stored water.
 Keep soil moist.

 Beaucarnea recurvata is also known as Elephant Foot plant or Ponytail Palm, but it is not a palm.

-This plant is a succulent which stores its water in its thick trunk.
+The ponytail palm plant is a succulent that stores water in its thick trunk.

 The thick swollen trunk looks like an elephant’s foot, hence one of the common names.

-The other common name comes from the fact the foliage grows in an attractive ponytail shape.
+The other common name comes from the foliage growing in an attractive ponytail shape.

-This plant thrives in full sun, but it also does quite well in a low-light/partial shade setting.
+This plant thrives in full sun and direct sunlight, but it also does quite well with other low-light succulents in a partial shade setting.

-Agave attenuata is also known as Swan’s Neck, Foxtail Agave or Lion’ s Tail.
+Attenuata agave is also known as Swan’s Neck, Foxtail Agave, or Lion’s Tail.

 This rugged agave has the typical rosette formation of leaves and also blooms quite attractively in the springtime.